PROJECTS / Housing

 The design for this 72-unit housing scheme embraces the existing landscape and responds to neighbouring residential areas to create a strong sense of place and community for future residents.

-A family of lightweight pavilions, ‘float’ over a ground floor stone plinth.
+A family of four lightweight pavilions, ‘float’ over a ground floor stone plinth.
 At ground floor, gabion walls create a sturdy base that helps bed the scheme into the landscape.
 Over time the walls will be inhabited by local wildlife, bringing nature and ecology into the development.
-Clay tile cladding reflects the ecological setting and the irregular texture compliments the non-uniform arrangement of windows.
+Clay tile cladding reflects the setting and its irregular texture will compliment the non-uniform arrangement of windows.
 Green roofs will also offer habitat for existing ecology.

 The apartments have been designed to maximise dual aspect views.
 The building interiors include large open plan living/dining areas, balconies and designated cycle storage, and the adaptable layouts will accommodate the changing needs of family life.